-- 2021 Integrated Annual Report - 15.
-I performed procedures to determine whether the reported performance information was properly presented and whether performance was consistent with the approved performance planning documents.
-I performed further procedures to determine whether the indicators and related targets were measurable and relevant, and assessed the reliability of the reported performance information to determine whether it was valid, accurate and complete. - 16.
-I did not raise any material findings on the usefulness and reliability of the reported performance information for the selected objective.
+- 13. I performed procedures to determine whether the reported performance information was consistent with the approved performance planning documents.
+I performed further procedures to determine whether the indicators and related targets were measurable and relevant and assessed the reliability of the reported performance information to determine whether it was valid, accurate and complete. - 14.
+I did not identify any material findings on the usefulness and reliability of the reported performance information for this objective: - Customers/stakeholders